Shwetha-Selma/q4_samples/guided_HSOpticalFlow_SYCLMigration/README.md

 ﻿# `HSOpticalFlow` Sample

 The `HSOpticalFlow` sample is a computation of per-pixel motion estimation between two consecutive image frames caused by the movement of an object or camera.
-This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or another accelerator.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                      | Description
 |:---                       |:---